feature-flow/twotieredkanban/doc/valuenator.rst

    Click on the "+", add button, below the backlog title.

-   A dialog is  displayed where we can enter a feature title and description.
+   A dialog is  displayed where you can enter a feature title and description.
    Enter  a   title  like:  "Support  multiple   browsers".
 Enter  a description, if you wish and click the "Add" button.